 7. Avoid the Mistake of Posting Every Photo Online

 A picture speaks louder and clearer than a thousand words.
 Another way you can get into trouble posting is with photos.
 Always think about what you are putting out there for anyone in the world to see.
-Photos of kids, anything that is potentially illegal, anything that compromises your professional persona could come back to haunt you at some point.
+Photos of kids, anything that is potentially illegal, and anything that compromises your professional persona could come back to haunt you at some point.
 Always be careful with what you share.
 Remember that, once it is on the internet, you can lose control of who gets to see it.

-Take it or leave it, most quizzes are information recorder.
+Take it or leave it, most quizzes are information recorded.
 You know the type, “Which Kardashian are you most like?” and so on.
-They take the information you give them and sell it on to companies for profiling.
+They take the information you give them and sell it to companies for profiling.
 So they know what ads to push to you.
 It’s sophisticated, but while it seems harmless, data breaches can give all that information about you to someone you would rather not have it.
 This is especially relevant on Facebook, where there have been some huge privacy violations resulting from quizzes in recent years.

 9. Using the same Password for Multiple Websites Should be Avoided

 The consequences of this can be very difficult to control.
-It simply means if someone knows just one of your password, he or she would have access to your other online accounts.
-If you use the same password for multiple sites, that means hackers, or whoever they sell your data too, can not only gain access to the hacked account but everywhere else you used the same email and password combination.
+It simply means if someone knows just one of your passwords, he or she would have access to your other online accounts.
+If you use the same password for multiple sites, that means hackers, or whoever they sell your data to, can not only gain access to the hacked account but everywhere else you used the same email and password combination.